Yuxuan-Zhang-Dexter/VoiceNavigator/README.md

    ```
    The backend will host an API to enable:
    - 🤖 LLM-driven computer operations, such as opening applications or interacting with web pages.
-   - 🖼️ Image-to-text functionality for interpreting images.
+   - 🖼️ Image-to-text functionality for interpreting screenshots and suggesting next actions.

 ---